Crystalwarrior/KFO-Server/README.md

 * **timer_cancel** "timer name"
     - Cancels the timer by name, provided it is yours.
 * **timer_get** "timer name"
-    - Obtain the remaining time of the given timer by name, provided it is public, or list all remaining times in all public timers if not given a name.
+    - Obtains the remaining time of the given timer by name, provided it is public, or list all remaining times in all public timers if not given a name.
 * **ToD**
     - Chooses "Truth" or "Dare" for Truth or Dare minigames.
 * **toggle_fp**